myspc-development/art-test/docs/admin/admin-dashboard-ui.md

 ## Preview Mode & Styling

 Dashboard Preview now loads the `[ap_user_dashboard]` shortcode in an iframe so administrators can switch roles and see the actual layout.
 Access the preview from **ArtPulse → Dashboard**.
 A style panel lets you configure background color, border and padding presets.
-Saved values are stored under the `style` key in `ap_dashboard_widget_config`.
+Saved values are stored under the `style` key in `artpulse_dashboard_layouts`.

 Use the **Preview as…** dropdown to impersonate a role.
 Changes to layout or style can be saved directly from the preview window.